scalatra/scalatra-website/guides/views.md

   your views.
 </div>

+Scalate templates are strongly typed (except for Mustache, which isn't).
+This makes them extremely fast, and helps you get more productive by letting the compiler tell you when something's wrong.

+It also means that any controller variables that you want to access in your views need to be explicitly sent to the view by your controller.
+They also need to be declared in the views before they can be used.

-Parameters may be passed to your views using a Seq(String, Any) after the path to the template file.
+View parameters are be passed to your views using a Seq(String, Any) after the path to the template file.
 The simplest example might look like this:

 {% highlight scala %}

   def get("/") {
     contentType="text/html"

-    ssp("/index", "layout" -> "WEB-INF/layouts/app.ssp", "foo" -> "uno", "bar" -> "dos")
+    ssp("/index", "foo" -> "uno", "bar" -> "dos")
   }

 {% endhighlight %}

-The view for this action could look like:
+The view for this action needs to declare variables for `foo` and `bar`, which would look like:

 {% highlight html %}